 Send and receive SMS text messages in Eloqua campaigns.
 Process replies via the decision node.
 Automatically format numbers for delivery.

 To deliver text messages globally they need to be formatted in full international format.
-It is unlikely that you are collecting data in this way so we have developed an automatic number formatting service.
+To assist with this, we have developed an automatic number formatting service.
 We look for the country field in any contact record and use that to format for delivery.
-If the country field is empty we will fall back to the setting here.
+If the country field is empty we will fall back to the setting here as a default.

 Accessing the functions on your Eloqua Campaign Canvas

-To trigger our campaign, we will use an Eloqua form which we will us in our landing page.
+Step 1 - To trigger our campaign, we will use an Eloqua form which we will be in our landing page.

 Our form must have a field to collect a mobile number and that field name should match the Eloqua field name.
-For further info on form setup see the Eloqua user guide.
+For further information on form setup see the Eloqua User Guide.

-Once connected we can see the form on our canvas, and can drag our Send SMS Action from the Eloqua Actions menu.
+Step 5 - We can now see the form on our canvas and can drag our Send SMS Action from the Actions menu.

 You can setup your error diversion here, for example, if the number failed or was not defined, you can send them an email as backup.